chef/chef-web-docs/chef_master/source/resource_zypper_repository.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_zypper_repository.rst>`__

-The **zypper_repository** resource allows for the creation of Zypper package repositories on SUSE Enterprise Linux and openSUSE systems.
-This resource maintains full compatibility with the zypper_repository resource in the existing zypper cookbook.
+Use the **zypper_repository** resource to create Zypper package repositories on SUSE Enterprise Linux and openSUSE systems.
+This resource maintains full compatibility with the **zypper_repository** resource in the existing zypper cookbook.

-**New in Chef Client 13.3**
+**New in Chef Client 13.3.**

 Syntax
 ==========================================